webpack/webpack-cli/OPTIONS.md

   --cache-idle-timeout <value>                                                       Time in ms after which idle period the cache storing should happen.
   --cache-idle-timeout-after-large-changes <value>                                   Time in ms after which idle period the cache storing should happen when larger changes has been detected (cumulative build time > 2 x avg cache store time).
   --cache-idle-timeout-for-initial-store <value>                                     Time in ms after which idle period the initial cache storing should happen.
-  --cache-immutable-paths <value...>                                                 A path to a immutable directory (usually a package manager cache directory).
+  --cache-immutable-paths <value...>                                                 A RegExp matching a immutable directory (usually a package manager cache directory, including the tailing slash) A path to a immutable directory (usually a package manager cache directory).
   --cache-immutable-paths-reset                                                      Clear all items provided in 'cache.immutablePaths' configuration.
 List of paths that are managed by a package manager and contain a version or hash in its path so all files are immutable.
-  --cache-managed-paths <value...>                                                   A path to a managed directory (usually a node_modules directory).
+  --cache-managed-paths <value...>                                                   A RegExp matching a managed directory (usually a node_modules directory, including the tailing slash) A path to a managed directory (usually a node_modules directory).
   --cache-managed-paths-reset                                                        Clear all items provided in 'cache.managedPaths' configuration.
 List of paths that are managed by a package manager and can be trusted to not be modified otherwise.
   --cache-max-age <value>                                                            Time for which unused cache entries stay in the filesystem cache at minimum (in milliseconds).
   --cache-max-memory-generations <value>                                             Number of generations unused cache entries stay in memory cache at minimum (0 = no memory cache used, 1 = may be removed after unused for a single compilation, ..., Infinity: kept forever).
 Cache entries will be deserialized from disk when removed from memory cache.